 These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of an anaesthetist.
-For urgent or immediate emergency interventions, this guidance may need to be modified as described in chapter 5: guidance on the provision of emergency anaesthesia services.
+For urgent or immediate emergency interventions, this guidance may need to be modified as described in chapter 5: guidelines for the provision of emergency anaesthesia.

-The rest of the chapters of GPAS apply only to the population groups and settings outlined in the Scope section of these chapters.
-They outline guidance that is additional, different or particularly important to those population groups and settings included in the Scope.
-Unless otherwise stated within the chapter, the recommendations outlined in chapters 2-5 still apply.
+The rest of the chapters of GPAS apply only to the population groups and settings outlined in the 'Scope' section of these chapters.
+They outline guidance that is additional, different or particularly important to those population groups and settings included in the 'Scope'.
+Unless otherwise stated within the chapter, the recommendations outlined in chapters 1-5 still apply.